 There are no travel restrictions for you within the domestic U.S.

-Some foreign destinations may be open to you if you’re vaccinated but travel restrictions change frequently based on factors such as new variants.
+Most foreign destinations are open to you if you’re vaccinated but travel restrictions may change based on factors such as new variants.

 Where can I travel if I’m unvaccinated?